AkshitSingh11/Credit-Card-Fraud-Detection/README.md

 Since the dataset is unbalanced, we have done under sampling the dataset and have used Logistic Regression as well as Random Forest Classifier on the balanced dataset.

+**We got AUC of Random Forest Classifier equal to 0.9444 and AUC of Logistic Regression equal to 0.9436.**

 ""Acknowledgements""
 The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.